-is to prepare our students for a career in public service by providing a core set of competencies anchored on the foundations of scholarly research and professional practice.
+To prepare our students for a career in public service by providing a core set of competencies anchored in the foundations of scholarly research and professional practice.
 Our students develop knowledge, skills, and public service values that equip them to be ethical and exceptional leaders in their communities who act with a commitment to public service, democratic values, accountability, social equity, and diversity.

 Alan Saltzstein Excellence Scholarship

 The Saltzstein Scholarship is awarded in fall and spring semesters to an MPA student who has completed the first year (6-12 units) of the MPA program.
 This scholarship is designed to recognize, reward, and encourage our top students as they progress through the MPA.
 If you'd like to donate to this scholarship, please click here: